 Place the shredded cabbage in a bowl and add salt.
 If you want to add some other herbs or greens, this is a good time to do it.
-I sometimes add one or two apples, caraway seeds, a few carrots or perhaps some coriander leaves.
-Greens add taste and makes your sauerkraut look appealing.
+I sometimes add one or two shredded apples, caraway seeds, a few carrots or perhaps some coriander leaves.
+Greens add taste and look appealing.

-Try to push out more juice by squeezing the cabbage which contains fermentable sugars and other nutrients suitable for microbial activity.
+Try to push out more juice by squeezing the shredded cabbage.
+Cabbage contains fermentable sugars and other nutrients suitable for the microbial activity.
 You can squeeze the cabbage with you hands or use some instrument.

-- Juice some cabbage to create more brine
+- It’s best to juice some cabbage to create more brine

-If you use a starter culture, add it to the cabbage juice and leave it for 20 minutes.
+If you use a starter culture (which I strongly suggest), dissolve it in the cabbage juice and leave it for 20 minutes or so.
 Then add it to the veggies and mix thoroughly.

 Pack the vegetables in jars